 - stakeholder dialogue including the review and approval of the Group’s transparency reporting prepared by GEB.

-In exercising its oversight at group level, the Public Interest Committee has particular regard to issues arising under the various headings in relation to Mazars in Ireland, the Netherlands and the United Kingdom.
+In exercising its oversight at group level, the Public Interest Committee has particular regard to issues arising under the various headings in relation to Mazars in Ireland and the United Kingdom.
 These terms of reference will be reviewed annually and additional specific member firms in other countries may be included if they become subject to an audit firm governance code or equivalent and with the agreement of PIC.

 - exchanges annually with those holding relevant positions in the governance structure in the country

 - meets if required with appropriate stakeholders of the firms on an annual basis

 - is responsible for approving any annual reports required under the relevant governance code based upon reports drafted in the relevant country and with the acknowledgement of the relevant responsible partners as to the accuracy and completeness of such documents.
 The relevant responsible partners make themselves available to the PIC on a timely basis as required.

 The PIC agrees procedures for dealing with any disagreements between it and the GGC, GEB or any other parts of the group governance structure or between it and the firm in those countries where the firm applies an audit firm governance code or equivalent.